The minimum number of maximal independent sets in twin-free graphs: Twin-free graphs

 and equality holds if and only if (up to renaming) $\F=2^{[k-1]} \setminus \{[k-1], \emptyset \}$.
 In this case, $G$ consists of the clique induced by $u_1,\ldots,u_{k-1}$ and the $2^{k-1}-1$ vertices in $V(G) \setminus \{u_1,\ldots,u_{k-1}\}$ whose neighbourhoods are precisely all the different nonempty subsets of $\{u_1,\ldots,u_{k-1}\}$ ($u_k$ is the unique vertex adjacent to all of them).
 This is precisely the characterization of the extremal graph described in Theorem~\ref{thr:imaxG}, completing our proof.

-Note that connectedness was only used in one place in our entire proof: to rule out isolated vertices.
-If we drop this condition, we obtain the following version of Theorem~\ref{thr:imaxG}.
+Note that a twin-free graph has at most one isolated vertex, and that adding an isolated vertex does not change the number of maximal independent sets.
+Thus, if we drop the condition that there are no isolated vertices, we obtain the following version of Theorem~\ref{thr:imaxG}.

 \begin{cor} Let $k \ge 2$ be an integer.
-If $G$ is a twin-free graph with $n$ vertices and $\imax(G) = k$, then $n \le 2^{k-1}+k-1$.
+If $G$ is a twin-free graph of order $n$ and $\imax(G) = k$, then $n \le 2^{k-1}+k-1$.
 Furthermore, equality holds only if the graph $G$ is formed by taking a clique $K_{k-1}$ and adding, for every vertex subset $S$ of this clique, a vertex whose neighbourhood is precisely $S$. \end{cor}